pvsagar/Skin-and-Eye-Health-Detector/README.md

-Follow the below instructions to run the code.
+Follow instructions given below to run the code.

 # Requirements
 1. Python 3.6 or later from https://www.python.org/downloads/